Este post también está disponible en: Español

-Bored by the dreary black and white cord chaos?
-Enhance your cords with some color, or in this case, with some green and pseudo-nature.
+Bored by the dreary black and white cable chaos?
+Enhance your cables with some color, or in this case, with some green and pseudo-nature.

-The technique described below does not necessarily need to be crocheted with leaves, but can also be used to just add a little more color to the domestic cord chaos.
+The technique described below, crochet around the cable, does not necessarily need to be crocheted with leaves, but can also be used to just add a little more color to the domestic cable chaos.
 Especially multi-colored yarn is particularly effective here.

-The whole method is extremely easy and uncomplicated to learn and can be used for any kind of cord and cable, thick or thin.
+The whole method is extremely easy and uncomplicated to learn and can be used for any kind of cable and cable, thick or thin.

-To crochet around cords you only need to know how to crochet single crochet stitches.
+To crochet around cables you only need to know how to crochet single crochet stitches.

-The depicted Cord Ivy has been crocheted with the “Schachenmayr Catania” yarn with a 2.5 mm crochet hook.
+The depicted Cable Ivy has been crocheted with the “Schachenmayr Catania” yarn with a 2.5 mm crochet hook.

 - Chain Stitch